This blog post was featured on the official Frankfurt Tourism site.

 Timings: Mon – Sun 11 am – 10.30 pm | Kaiserstrasse 66

-Walking along the banks of the river Main that flows through the city is a rejuvenating experience, particularly if the weather is pleasant.
-During the warmer months, you’ll find people relaxing on the grass, reading, barbecuing or enjoying beers in the company of friends and family.
-And the views at night from the bridges that run across the Main are absolutely spectacular.
+Walking along the banks of the river Main that flows through the city is a rejuvenating experience, especially if the weather isn’t playing spoilsport.
+During the warmer months, you’ll find people relaxing on the grass, reading, barbecuing and enjoying beers in the company of friends and family.
+And the views at night from the various bridges that run across the river are absolutely spectacular.

 4. Museum for Comic Art

 There are a number of museums in Frankfurt that are well worth your time, including the Städel, the Museum of Modern Art and the Frankfurt Historical Museum.
-But the one that I found most delightful, obviously, is the Museum for Comic Art (Caricatura Museum).
+One of my favourites is the delightful and often-overlooked Museum for Comic Art (Caricatura Museum).
 If you have an interest in comics, illustration, graphic novels and the like, this is a must-see.

 Museum Timings: Tue – Sun 11 am – 6 pm | Wed 11 am – 9 pm | Mon closed